deepeshx9/lenovo-yoga-slim7x-audio-linux/.github/CONTRIBUTING.md

 * Relevant logs (`dmesg | grep -i audio`)
 * A clear description of the behavior

+If you’ve worked on DSP, audio drivers, or similar systems and see something off in our assumptions, feel free to challenge it.

 This is a reverse-engineering-heavy project.
 Even if you aren't writing kernel code, sharing your hardware logs, traces, or Windows-to-Linux behavior comparisons is incredibly valuable.
 Thanks for pitching in.